stepaside/Yarn/README.md

 // Create a specification to abstract search criteria var spec = new Specification<Category>(c => c.Name.Contains("hello")).Or(c => c.Name.Contains("world"));

-// This call produce cache miss, hnce the databse is hit var categories1 = cachedRepo.FindAll<Category>(spec);
+// This call produces a cache miss, hence the database is hit var categories1 = cachedRepo.FindAll<Category>(spec);

-// This call produces cache hit, not trip to the database var categories2 = cachedRepo.FindAll<Category>(spec);
+// This call produces a cache hit, hence there will be not trip to the database var categories2 = cachedRepo.FindAll<Category>(spec);
 ```